KyhleOhlinger/KyhleOhlinger.github.io/_tabs/about.md

 I blog about cyber security, mental wellbeing, my take on the industry, and I am currently working on Blue Team focused blog posts.
 My blog posts can be found on the <a href="{{site.baseurl}}/">main page</a> or a listing per category is provided <a href="{{site.baseurl}}/categories/">here</a>.
 I've tried to add the correct tags to each of the posts so that they can easily be identified by their categories.
 If you enjoy my blog please feel free to reach out to me.

 ## Accreditations

+I hold a Honour's Degree in Computer Science from the University of Pretoria, and international certifications such as OSCP, CRT, AWS SAA and more, which are linked [below](#accreditations).

 >In addition to the badges below, I have also obtained the CREST CRT and CPSA accreditations, but I cannot find a way to retrieve a digital badge for them.
 {: .prompt-info }